Satisfy the following prerequisites specific to your environment to create a connection with the Oracle ERP Cloud Adapter.

 - Create an Oracle Identity Cloud Service local user.

 Carefully review the following table to see if you already have a

 Scenario Do I Need to Create a Local User?
 You have an Oracle Fusion Applications user federated with the Oracle Identity Cloud Service that is protecting Oracle Integration.
 No.

 You do not need to create the local Oracle Identity Cloud Service Oracle Fusion Applications user.
 This is because Oracle Identity Cloud Service already has Oracle Fusion Applications users in its repository.

-You do not have federation between Oracle Fusion Applications and the Oracle Identity Cloud Service that is protecting the Oracle Integration.
+You do not have federation between Oracle Fusion Applications and the Oracle Identity Cloud Service that is protecting Oracle Integration.
 Yes.

 You must create the local Oracle Identity Cloud Service Oracle Fusion Applications user that you plan to use with the OAuth setup in Oracle Integration.

 The Oracle Identity Cloud Service administrator must create a nonfederated local username in Oracle Identity Cloud Service that matches the user in Oracle Fusion Applications.
 If you have already used and invoked Oracle Fusion Applications REST endpoints, you likely already created a user with the necessary roles and accesses to invoke the REST endpoints of Oracle Fusion Applications.
 This user must be created in Oracle Identity Cloud Service and have a local user password.